Italian Agile Frog

 Below a comparison between two recordings made simultaneously using two Marantz PMD660 recorders.

 No high pass filter was used.
+To match the recordings, +3 dB are applied to NT1a recording.

 top left: Analog Cassette recorder WM-D6C – top right: MiniDisc Digital recorder MZ-R50